Distributed Stochastic Optimization With Unbounded Subgradients Over Randomly Time-Varying Networks: Introduction

-Though the above works have made a deep research on distributed stochastic optimization, the practical cases may be more complex.
-In the regression problem of LASSO (Least absolute shrinkage and selection operator), the local cost functions are not differentiable and their subgradients are not bounded functions.
-What's more, the local optimizers can only obtain noisy measurements of local subgradients, and the graphs may change randomly with spatial and temporal dependency.
-Besides, additive and multiplicative communication noises may co-exist in communication links.
-In summary, the conditions of such problems are much weaker than those required in the existing works.
+Though the above works have made the deep research on distributed stochastic optimization, the practical cases may be more complex.
+For example, for the LASSO (Least Absolute Shrinkage and Selection Operator) regression problem, the local cost functions are not differentiable and subgradients are not bounded as in \cite{NedicA}-\cite{LiuS} .
+Besides, the network graphs may change randomly with spatial and temporal dependency (i.e. Both the weights of different edges in the network graphs at the same time instant and the network graphs at different time instants may be mutually dependent.) rather than i.i.d. graph sequences as in \cite{YiP2}-\cite{Srivastava}, and additive and multiplicative communication noises may co-exist in communication links (\cite{JingWang}).
+In summary, in quite a number of important problems, the assumptions required in the existing works are not satisfied.

 Motivated by distributed statistical learning over uncertain communication networks, we study the distributed stochastic convex optimization by networked local optimizers to cooperatively minimize a sum of local convex cost functions.
 The network is modeled by a sequence of time-varying random digraphs which may be spatially and temporally dependent.
 The local cost functions are not required to be differentiable, nor do their subgradients need to be bounded.
-The local optimizers can only obtain measurement information of the local subgradients with random noises.
-And the additive and multiplicative communication noises co-exist in communication links.
-We consider the distributed stochastic subgradient optimization algorithm.
-By algebraic graph theory, convex analysis, and non-negative supermartingale convergence theorem, we prove that if the sequence of random digraphs is conditionally balanced and uniformly conditionally jointly connected, then the states of all local optimizers converge to the same global optimal solution almost surely.
-Compared to the existing works, the main contributions of our paper are listed as follows.
+The local optimizers can only obtain the measurement information of the local subgradients with random noises.
+The additive and multiplicative communication noises co-exist in communication links.
+We consider the distributed stochastic subgradient optimization algorithm and prove that if the sequence of random digraphs is conditionally balanced and uniformly conditionally jointly connected, then the states of all local optimizers converge to the same global optimal solution almost surely.
+The main contributions of our paper are listed as follows.